Vice President, Development

-As Vice President, Development & Acquisitions, Eric Ekman is responsible for leading acquisition and development activities to assist in cultivating McGuire Development’s focus on development activity, fostering growth in its existing portfolio and identifying optimal acquisition opportunities.
+As Vice President of Development Eric Ekman is responsible for leading acquisition and development activities to assist in cultivating McGuire Development’s focus on development activity, fostering growth in its existing portfolio and identifying optimal acquisition opportunities.
 Eric brings over 14 years of project management and team leadership experience in a diverse range of real estate development activities.

 Most recently, Mr. Ekman worked for Berkeley Investments for 12 years as Senior Vice President, Director of Development, in Boston, MA.
 His previous employment also included Project Manager at Keen Development, Town Planner for Westford, MA and four years in the United States Marine Corps.
 Mr. Ekman attended the University at Buffalo to obtain his Bachelor of Arts in Geography, with a minor in Environmental Design, and then continued to pursue his passion for urban planning and development by obtaining a Master in City Planning degree from the Massachusetts Institute of Technology.